 Image by Unplug.

-Dave Simonson had finished 3 ironman competitions before he entered the power meter project back in 2007 so I knew he was a very experienced athlete.
-If you don’t have a clue on training it is very unlikely that you can finish three ironman competitions.
+Dave Simonson had finished three ironman competitions before he entered the power meter project in 2007, so I knew he was a very experienced athlete.
+However, if you don’t know about training, it is doubtful that you can finish three ironman competitions.

-Another reason for doing intervals close to race speed is to learn the pacing strategy which is made easier than ever before by the development of power meters.
+Another reason for doing intervals close to race speed is learning the pacing strategy, which is made more accessible than ever before by development of power meters.

-Thus, Dave’s program was a combination of short 3min intervals to build VO2max, repeated 6min bouts of high aerobic intensity and finally long 15min pacing control intervals.
-By doing the intervals very frequently he had a good chance to get familiar with the pacing strategy.
+Thus, Dave’s program combined short 3min intervals to build VO2max, repeated 6min bouts of high aerobic intensity, and finally, long 15min pacing control intervals.
+By frequently doing the intervals, he had an excellent chance to get familiar with the pacing strategy.

 Optimizing of physiology for an ironman athlete